 Previously, Hutelmyer worked for the Stony Brook-Millstone Watershed Association in central New Jersey.

-Kate Layton joined the Partnership for the Delaware Estuary in 2018 as the marketing and communications manager.
+Kate Layton is PDE’s marketing and communications manager.
 In this role, she is responsible for promoting the PDE and its activities to build awareness and engagement for protecting and enhancing the Delaware Estuary.

 Kathleen Morgan joined PDE in 2018 as its staff accountant.
 Her duties in this capacity include all day to day accounting tasks, creating reports for the organization, departments and programs.
 She also is responsible for completing month-end accounting closures.
 She reports and provides direct support to the Executive Deputy Director.